- Founded: Dec. 5, 1998

 About Dedicated Female Leaders (DFL)

 Delta Phi Lambda Sorority, Inc. is a 501(c)(7) non-profit organization that advocates Asian awareness and empowers women to lead through values-based programs and everlasting sisterhood.
 Delta Phi Lambda’s national philanthropy is osteoporosis education and prevention, emphasizing the importance of promoting healthy lifestyles and behavior in young women.
-Founded in 1998, Delta Phi Lambda Sorority, Inc. has grown to 17 undergraduate chapters in 11 states spanning the Southeast and the Midwest.
+Founded in 1998, Delta Phi Lambda Sorority, Inc. has grown to 19 undergraduate chapters in 11 states spanning the Southeast, Midwest, and the Northeast.

 “Delta Phi Lambda will be the sorority that is recognized by universities and among the greater fraternal community for its progressive initiatives that aim to develop women into strong, independent leaders.”